19hours/sg-statutes/Acts/Radiation Protection Act.md

 “criminal matter” has the meaning given to that expression in section 2(1) of the Mutual Assistance in Criminal Matters Act;

-“relevant offence”, in relation to a foreign country, means an offence against the law of that country that consists of or includes conduct which, if it had occurred in Singapore, would have constituted a nuclear offence.
+“relevant offence”, in relation to a Convention country, means —

+(a) an offence against the law of that country that consists of or includes conduct which, if it had occurred in Singapore, would have constituted a nuclear offence; or

+(b) an offence against the law of that country that consists of or includes conduct which would constitute a nuclear trafficking offence.

+[Act 20 of 2014 wef 07/05/2016]

 [Act 20 of 2014 wef 21/10/2014]